 At every restaurant I've worked at that serves risotto, we would do this by pre cooking your risotto rice with a bit of onion, wine, water or stock and pinch of salt, and I do it now in my restaurant.

-For at home this can mean the difference between standing in front of the stove stirring and sweating, and relaxing and chatting with guests or your family.
+For home cooks this can mean the difference between standing in front of the stove stirring and sweating, and relaxing and chatting with guests or your family.
 When the risotto rice is par cooked, it's effortless to put together-a chef's trick you can keep to yourself.
+Here's how to do it.

 Another trick is making sure you have the correct type of rice, only one of the following 5 should be used to make risotto.